githiomi/Employee-Hive/README.md

 This project was created using [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

-`Notehive` is a project developed using Node, Angular, Typescript, HTML5 and CSS.
-It is an application that allows a user to create a new task and view previously created tasks.
+`Employee Hive` is a project developed using Node, Angular, Typescript, HTML5 and CSS.
+It is an application that allows a user to keep track of employees in a company and managing their payment tracking.

 ## 🏗️ Development server